-Unity supports many runtimes to display images to HMDs and recieve inputs (position, controllers, etc).
-The common ones are OpenVR(SteamVR), Oculus and Windows Mixed Reality Portal.
+Unity supports many interfaces to display images to HMDs and receive inputs (position, controllers, etc).
+Most are based on the OpenXR standard, and some common ones are OpenVR (SteamVR) and Oculus.

-In almost every case, OpenXR is best choice.
-It is not a runtime itself - it is a standard all major parties support.
-OpenVR(SteamVR), Oculus, Windows Mixed Reality Portal and Varjo are some major supporters.
-By choosing OpenXR, you can use any of these VR Runtimes.
+In almost every case, OpenXR is the best choice.
+It is not a runtime itself; it is a standard all major parties support.
+OpenVR(SteamVR), Oculus, Windows Mixed Reality Portal, and Varjo are some of the major supporters.
+By choosing OpenXR in Unity's XR Plugin Management section of Player Settings you can use any of these VR Runtimes.

-Some additional runtimes work alongside OpenXR to provide eye tracking data to Unity.
+Some additional runtimes work alongside Unity to provide eye tracking data.

 - The SRanipal Runtime is required for eye tracking from the Vive Pro Eye